secrez/secrez/README.md

-  ls      Browses the directories. mkdir   Creates a directory. mv      Moves and renames files or folders. pwd     Shows the path of the working directory. rm      Removes a file or a single version of a file. tag     Tags a file and shows existent tags.
+  ls      Browses the directories. mkdir   Creates a directory. mv      Moves and renames files or folders. paste   Paste whatever is in the clipboard in an encrypted entries. pwd     Shows the path of the working directory. rm      Removes a file or a single version of a file. tag     Tags a file and shows existent tags.